Ruth Rix

 Ruth Rix (born 1942) is an artist based in Brighton, England, who works across the visual arts, with a particular interest in painting.
 Her work is in private collections.

 Early life

 Born in Leamington Spa to parents who were Jewish refugees, Rix has lived, worked and trained in London, Leeds, York, and Vienna (she spent two years at the studio of Fritz Wotruba); she has studied at Leeds College of Art and Central Saint Martins.

 Her mother, Helga Michie, is a twin sister of the Austrian writer Ilse Aichinger, and Rix grew up in the company of artists and intellectuals such as Anna Mahler and Elias Canetti.

 Art work

 Some of Rix's work is oil on canvas, others comprise mixed media on paper.
-Her influences include Bill Viola, Andrei Tarkovsky, Antoni Tàpies.
+Her influences include Bill Viola, Andrei Tarkovsky, and Antoni Tàpies.
 Some of her themes have included staircases, landings, shifting rooms and spaces.
 Figures are sometimes present, although often absent, leaving only resonances.